Flying Otter Winery & Tasting Room

 Can we bring our kids?

-Yes, we are a family-friendly environment that features 'good humor heckling' from our entertainers on Friday and Saturday evenings.
-Children must be supervised by an adult at all times.
-Please be aware that our tasting room and winery is situated in a natural setting with an electric fence nearby to keep large pests out of certain areas of the vineyard, and there is vehicle traffic entering and exiting the premises.
+Absolutely!
+We strive to be a family-friendly environment; however, children must be supervised by an adult at all times.
+Our vineyard is a working farm, with the tasting room and winery located nearby in a natural setting.
+An electric fence helps keep large pests out of certain vineyard areas, and there is vehicle traffic entering and exiting the premises.
+Additionally, on Friday and Saturday evenings, some of our entertainers feature 'good-humored' heckling.

 Can we bring our dogs?

-We adhere to the Michigan State Food Code, which prohibits pets and any animals other than service animals in any licensed food service area, including the winery and tasting room.
+We adhere to the Michigan State Food Code, which prohibits pets and any animals other than service animals in licensed food service areas, including the winery, the pavilion-tasting room, and the lounging area on the front lawn of the tasting room.

 Where do I park?

-The tasting room is an outdoor pavilion located on the west side of the property.
-Please follow the signs to the entrance.
-Parking is available on the gravel and grassy areas next to and in front of the pavilion.
-The ground varies between gravel, dirt, and grass.
-We have limited ADA-compliant parking spaces and a ramp entrance.
+Once you turn off Chase Road, follow the driveway north and veer left at the fork.
+The pavilion-tasting room is on the west side of the property—follow the signs.
+Parking is available in the gravel and grassy areas on either side of the pavilion.
+The ground varies between gravel, dirt, and grass, and we have limited ADA-compliant parking spaces and a ramp entrance.

 What do your wine tastings entail?

-Our premium wine flight includes four of our estate-grown premier wines.
-Our Dry, Semi-Sweet, and Sweet flights feature six estate-grown wines.
-Single tastings and ‘by the glass’ pours are available for all our wines and hard cider.
-Single tasting pours are ¾ oz.
-Standard ‘by the glass’ pours are 5 oz. for wine, 3 oz. for dessert wines, 10 oz. for wine slushies, and 12 oz. for hard ciders.
+For our premium wine flight, choose any 3 of our premier or dessert wines.
+For our standard wine flights, choose any 5 of our dry, semi-sweet, or sweet wines.
+Single tastings and 'by the glass' pours are available for all our wines and hard ciders.
+(Be sure to start with the driest wines first, followed by the sweetest. 😊 ) Single tastings are 1 oz., while 'by the glass' pours are 5 oz. for wine, 3 oz. for dessert wines, 10 oz. for wine slushies, and 12 oz. for hard ciders.

 Do you have food?

 Our menu changes regularly, based on seasonal produce and available items.
-Our grill is open on Fridays and Saturdays from 5-8 pm.
-We also offer an assortment of lighter foods such as wraps, spreads, grazing boards, and more.
+Our ‘Anytime Menu’ offers an assortment of lighter foods such as wraps, spreads, grazing boards, and desserts.
+Our ‘Grill Menu’ is available only on Friday and Saturday evenings from 5-8 pm.
+You can view our menu here.
 All food is prepared fresh and served while supplies last.

 Can we bring our own food and alcohol?